nsamteladze/Ruzik-Odyssey-App/docs/getting-started.md

 To build the game for a particular platform, go to Build -> Build Settings, switch to the platform you want, and click Build.
 Once the platform is saved, you can just use `Ctrl + B` command.

+Use [Unity Remote](https://docs.unity3d.com/Manual/UnityRemote5.html) app on your phone to control the game.
+Install the app on your phone, connect your phone using a USB cable and open the app.
+Next, go to Edit -> Project Settings -> Editor and select your phone under Unity Remote -> Device.
+Now start the app on the Start Scene and use your phone to play.

 ## Troubleshooting

 #### Win32Exception Can't find the specifiled file "python2.6"